skip to Main Content

 Pets make a great addition to any family.
 Here are 5 reasons why every kid needs a pet.

-1. Caring for pets teaches responsibility.
+1. Caring for pets teaches valuable life lessons.

 2. Kids learn respect and empathy for others.